Contributions on complexity bounds for Deterministic Partially Observed Markov Decision Process: Introduction

 \section{Introduction}

 \fullmdp es (\mdp s) form a versatile framework used to model a wide range of optimization problems.
-Indeed, one often uses the formalism of \mdp s to optimize controlled dynamical systems.
-It is very popular in both optimal control and machine learning community, as it can be used to model complex real-life problems (see the survey \citep{white_survey_1993} for common applications).
+More precisely, the formalism of \mdp s is adapted to optimize discrete time controlled dynamical systems under stochasticity.
+It is popular in both optimal control and machine learning community, as it can be used to model complex real-life problems (see the survey \citep{white_survey_1993} for common applications).
 Moreover, it provides the mathematical foundations for Reinforcement Learning (see \citep{Sutton1998}), and algorithms such as Policy Iteration and \DP\ can efficiently solve \mdp s.

-In the \mdp\ framework, a decision maker can sequentially act upon a controlled dynamical system and get some rewards.
-The \mdp\ model consists of sets of states, actions, time steps, rewards, and probability transitions.
-When in a given state and at a given time, the decision maker’s action generates a reward and determines the state at the next time step according to the probability transition function.
+The \mdp\ model consists of sets of states, actions, time steps, rewards, and transition probabilities.
+When in a given state and at a given time, the decision-maker’s action generates a reward and determines the state at the next time step according to the transition probability function.

-However, \mdp s assume that the decision maker knows the state of the controlled dynamical system.
-Hence, when one needs to optimize controlled dynamical systems under partial observation, one often turns toward the formalism of \fullpomdp es (\pomdp).
+However, \mdp s assume that, when making an action, the decision-maker knows the state (as solution policies map states towards actions).
+By contrast, in a \fullpomdp\ (\pomdp), observation mappings provide partial and/or imperfect knowledge of the state, and a policy maps observations towards actions.
 An extensive literature exists on \pomdp s, most of which focuses on the infinite horizon case. \pomdp s can be applied to numerous fields, from medical models (as in~\citep{steimle_multi-model_2021}) to robotics (as in~\citep{pajarinen_robotic_2017}) to name a few.
 Algorithms based on \DP\ (see \citep{bellman_1957}) have been designed to exploit specific structures in \pomdp s in order to solve this difficult class of problems.
 They do so by first reformulating the problem through the use of beliefs (probability distributions over the state space), as in~\citep{sondik_pomdp}.
-One such algorithm is \SARSOP, described in~\citep{sarsop_kurniawati_2008}.
-However, \pomdp s are often untractable in the general case as \DP\ suffers from the curse of dimensionality.
-Indeed, working with beliefs implies working on the space of distributions over the state space, which is, by nature, an infinite space.
+One such algorithm is \SARSOP, described in~\citep{sarsop_kurniawati_2008}. \pomdp s are often untractable in the general case as \DP\ suffers from the curse of dimensionality.
+Indeed, working with beliefs implies working on the space of distributions over the state space, which is, by nature, an infinite continuous space.